-Before taking any measurement on the digital scale, ask participants their weight and record it on the self-reported weight section of the form, rounding to the nearest lb or kg.
+If the participant cannot stand on both feet unassisted, ask the participant their weight and record it on the self-reported weight section of the form, rounding to the nearest lb or kg.
 Participants may choose to report their weight in pounds (lb) or kilograms (kg) and the technician records the information on the form in the units provided by the respondent (Section B).